breakponchito/DominicanWorkShopParticipant/module_06_use_concurrency/README.md

     private ManagedScheduledExecutorService managedScheduledExecutorService;
 ```

 Then we can use the ManagedScheduleExecutorService.
-The first example show how to send a task at a specified time, after a delay:
+The first example shows how to send a task at a specified time, after a delay:

 ```java
     @GET